What Is Ulnar Tunnel Syndrome?

 Participate in an activity where you’re constantly applying grip pressure, like bicycling or weight lifting

 Your doctor will ask questions about your medical history and symptoms.

-She’ll also check your hand and look for areas that tingle.
-She may look for dryness or spots where the muscle is weak (you may hear her call it atrophy).
+They’ll also check your hand and look for areas that tingle.
+They may look for dryness or spots where the muscle is weak (you may hear them call it atrophy).
 While most symptoms will be in your hand, you may have some pain in your elbow.
-She’ll check that joint to make sure the nerve isn’t trapped there instead.
+Your doctor will check that joint to make sure the nerve isn’t trapped there instead.
 The symptoms are the same.

 You may get certain imaging tests, including:

 X-ray to look for a fracture or a bone fragment pressing on the nerve

 Nerve conduction study to see if the nerve is working correctly

 Ulnar Tunnel Treatment

 Treatment depends on what’s causing the problem.You’ll probably need surgery if you have a cyst or an injury that’s putting pressure on the ulnar nerve.
 After the operation, you may have occupational or physical therapy to help you get back to normal.

 If wrist position is to blame, your doctor may give you a brace, splint, or other device to help keep your wrist straight.
 You might also need occupational therapy to build strength in the ligaments and tendons in your hands and elbow.